How to Set Up a Raspberry Pi for the First Time

 - A microSD card (at least 8GB)

-And, unless you plan to do a headless install and use the Raspberry Pi via remote desktop only, you'll need:
+And, unless you plan to do a headless install or the Raspberry Pi and use it via remote desktop or SSH (controlling it from a PC), you will need.

 - A keyboard (wired or wireless)

-- A mouse or other pointing device
+- A mouse or other pointing device (could be built into the keyboard)

 - A monitor or TV to connect to (via HDMI)